19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 United Nations (Anti-Terrorism Measures) Regulations (Rg 1)

+286.

-286. Regulation 11 for contravention of any of the following:
+Regulation 11 for contravention of any of the following:

+(a)

-(a) regulation 5
+regulation 5

 Provision or collection of funds for terrorists

+(b)

-(b) regulation 6
+regulation 6

 Dealing with property of terrorists

+(c)

-(c) regulation 7
+regulation 7

 Provision of resources and services for the benefit of terrorists

+(d)

-(d) regulation 7A
+regulation 7A

 Sale, supply, etc., of arms and related materials to terrorists

+(e)

-(e) regulation 7B
+regulation 7B

 Carriage of arms and related materials by Singapore ships and aircraft for terrorists

+(f)

-(f) regulation 7C
+regulation 7C

 Provision of technical advice, assistance, etc., related to military activities of terrorists

+(g)

-(g) regulation 8
+regulation 8

 False threat of terrorist act

+(h)

-(h) regulation 9
+regulation 9

 Causing, assisting or promoting an act prohibited by regulation 5, 6, 7, 7A, 7B, 7C or 8

 Wholesome Meat and Fish Act (Cap\.
 349A)

+287.

-287. Section 5
+Section 5

 Importation, exportation or transhipment of meat products or fish products without licence, etc.

+288.

-288. Section 6
+Section 6

 Importation, exportation or transhipment of meat products or fish products without permit, etc.

 Wild Animals and Birds Act (Cap\.
 351)

+289.

-289. Section 10
+Section 10

 Importation of wild animals and birds without authorisation, etc.

 Women’s Charter (Cap\.
 353)

+290.

-290. Section 146
+Section 146

 Persons living on or trading in prostitution

+291.

-291. Section 147
+Section 147

 Keeping or management of places of assignation

+292.

-292. Section 148
+Section 148

 Keeping or management of brothels

+[Act 3 of 2013 wef 13/03/2013]

 [S 28/2010; S 254/2006]

 [26/2007 wef 01/01/2008]

+Part IV

+—

-Part IV — Offences included as serious offences with effect from 27th September 2007, being transnational offences involving organised criminal groups
+Offences included as serious offences with effect from 27th September 2007, being transnational offences involving organised criminal groups

 293.